 The boat, a sailing galley, was commissioned by the Marquess of Bute in 1819.
 It was built by Scottish boat-builder Lachlan McLean using local oak and larch timber.
 The boat was later re-rigged as a schooner, becoming a working boat, and in later years an engine was added.
 She remained in service until the 1930s.
 A very early, complete and largely unaltered survivor of a Scots wooden vessel of any type, The Lady Guildford is possibly the oldest surviving Scottish built boat.

 We were asked to complete a comprehensive Conservation Report, in collaboration with Chris Weeks of Manx National Heritage on the Lady Guilford, at the Scottish Maritime Museum for The Mount Stuart Trust.

-We discovered the original green paint scheme surviving beneath the accumulated layers of later overpaints, with a detailed analysis of the paint layers providing an insight into the nature of the alterations and additions made to the vessel throughout her 100 year working life.
+By taking paint samples and analysing these we discovered the original green paint scheme surviving beneath accumulated layers of later overpaints.
+This detailed analysis of the paint layers provided an insight into the nature of the alterations and additions made to the vessel throughout her one hundred-year working life.